 Crime doesn’t pay.
-Unless, of course, you love watching crime movies—in which case, boy does it ever.
-Some of the best films of all time center on crime: from classic noirs to high-stakes capers and thrilling modern dramas.
+Unless, of course, you love watching crime movies—in which case, boy, does it ever.
+Some of the best movies of all time center on crime: from classic noirs to high-stakes capers and thrilling modern dramas.
 And lucky for you, the incredible crime movies featured below are now streaming on Netflix.

 Al Pacino just has that kind of face—the kind that spells trouble.
 So it’s no wonder this film marks his third appearance in this crime movie rundown.
 Like The Godfather, 1982’s Scarface is chock-full of pop culture references and lines of dialogue that transcend film history.
 A remake of a 1932 movie of the same name, Brian De Palma’s epically violent adaptation is meant as a warning against 1980s excess.
 Whether audiences who worship Tony’s cocaine-dusted lifestyle got the message remains questionable.

 The Third Man

 Released in 1949, The Third Man is not only considered one of the best examples of film noir but also one of the best movies ever made.
 It's easy to see why: Written by and starring Orson Welles, the crime drama classic still packs a punch.
 Unemployed pulp novelist Holly Martins (Joseph Cotten) arrives in post-WWII Vienna in search of his childhood friend Harry Lime (Welles).
 But Holly is in for a shock: Harry's dead–hit by a truck.
 Suspicious that this accident was not so accidental, Holly sets out to uncover the truth about his friend’s demise.